-Boliden's efforts to reduce emissions are based on an overall analysis of the Group's environmental impact and the identification of a number of focus areas.
-The environmental impact and risk assessments are revised on a regular basis, as are the measures to be taken, the process of identifying relevant milestones and the resources needed to achieve the overall objectives.
-The work is controlled and conducted by each individual operating facility, as local circumstances may differ.
-Follow-up work at Group level is conducted on a monthly basis.
+Boliden's efforts to reduce emissions are based on an overall analysis of the environmental impact.
+The impact and risk assessments are revised on a regular basis, as are the measures to be taken.
+The work is controlled and conducted by each individual business unit, as local circumstances may differ.
+Follow-up at Group level is conducted on a monthly basis.